HL7/davinci-crd/input/pagecontent/deviations.md

 To avoid confusion for providers, where a patient has multiple active coverages that could be relevant to the current order/appointment/etc., CRD clients **SHALL** select from those coverages which is most likely to be primary and only solicit coverage information for that one payer.
 If they invoke CRD on other payers, CRD clients **SHALL** ensure that card types that return coverage information are disabled for those 'likely secondary' payers.

 NOTE: There is no expectation that CRD clients will only make calls to payer services that are 'known' to provide coverage for the proposed service.
 In some cases, the EMR will not know at time of order entry which payer(s) will have claims submitted to them.
-Also, a payer with active coverage may have information relevant to the order even if a claim will never be submitted to them (e.g. contraindications) or require a formal declaration of non-coverage, even though that declaration is a given.
+Also, a payer with active coverage might have information relevant to the order even if a claim will never be submitted to them (e.g. contraindications) or require a formal declaration of non-coverage, even though that declaration is a given.

 Where the patient has multiple active coverages that the CRD client deems appropriate to call the respective CRD servers for, the CRD client **SHALL** invoke all CRD server calls in parallel and display results simultaneously to ensure timely response to user action.